polarityio/ipinfo/README.md

 ### ipinfo Access Token

 Your ipinfo Access Token.
-Note that lookups are throttled at 50,000 per month unless you have a paid plan that has a higher limit.
+Note that lookups are throttled to 50000 per month unless you have a paid plan that has a higher limit.
+An API Key is optional for non-commercial use.

 ## Installation Instructions